58,139 total views, 60 views today

-After copying and pasting the code – click on “Save” button.
+After copying and pasting the code – click on the “Save” button.

-Now, go to the same list view drop down list – and we can see now “Tiles” view in the menu.
-If we click on the “Tiles” view we can see the list item in the tiles layout.
+Now, go to the same list view drop-down list – and we can see now “Tiles” view in the menu.
+If we click on the “Tiles” view we can see the list item in the layout of the tiles.

-- For demo purpose I have displayed only the “Title” column however, we can display all types of column except managed metadata(as of 5th September Microsoft announcement).
+- For demo purpose I have displayed only the “Title” column however, we can display all types of columns except managed metadata(as of 5th September Microsoft announcement).

 - In the code sample what I have shown here – can be extended to fit our requirement.

 - As we know that in modern SharePoint online – we don’t have promoted link web part, using this same JSON we can implement the promoted link web part.
 To do that, just we need to have below columns in the particular list:

 - 3.1 Title – Single line of text 3.2 Icon – Single line of text(Get the icon name from UI fabric site, see the References section) 3.3 URL – Hyperlink 3.4 NewTab – Yes/No

 As per me, this is an awesome feature added to the modern SharePoint list – and it gives us the flexibility to display the SharePoint list item content in a more responsive, dynamic, and modern way.
 For example, when we deal with a big list with multiple columns along with image types, we face a lot of challenges to display those items.
 Sometimes we need to scroll over horizontally across the layout and most of the image of the case does display properly as it does not fit the default view layout.
 So now, using the “Tiles” view approach we can overcome these issues.